gschull/software-quality-collapse/README.md

 - Dependency health reduces supply chain risk

 ## What you’ll see on PRs
-- Auto-summary comment with mutation scores and dependency risk (Python/Java)
+- Auto-summary comment with mutation scores and dependency risk (Node/Python/Java), plus Lighthouse perf for Node
 - Strict but adjustable gates (start at 80% / CVSS 5.0 and raise)

 ## Optional: Send Results to a Dashboard